On the Maximum and Minimum of a Multivariate Poisson Distribution: Introduction

 In this paper, we explore the maximum and minimum of the multivariate Poisson distribution with dependence.
 Our contributions to the existing literature can be summarized in threefold.
 Firstly, to the best of our knowledge, we are the first to investigate the distribution of maximum and minimum of the multivariate Poisson distribution with dependence.
 More specifically, we explicitly derive the CDFs of the $M^{\bm{X}}$ and $m^{ \bm{X}}$ of the multivariate Poisson distribution under the three aforementioned dependent structures, namely, the common shock, comonotonic shock, and thinning-dependence structures.
 In doing so, we theoretically formulate a multivariate Poisson distribution with thinning-dependence structure, which broadens the scope of this dependence structure from stochastic processes to multivariate probability distributions, offering a pedagogical contribution.

 Secondly, we perform asymptotic analysis of all derived CDFs and obtain several interesting results that underpin the substantial differences between the three dependence structures.
 For example, when the dimension $d\rightarrow \infty $, we find that the asymptotic behaviors of derived CDFs under the common shock and comonotonic shock structures are similar, whereas the one under the thinning-dependence structure exhibits evident discrepancy.
 Specifically, the asymptotic behavior of $M^{\bm{X}}$ aligns with the commonly shared background risk sources (more precisely, the convolution of background random variables) under the thinning-dependence structure.
 By contrast, under the common shock and comonotonic shock structures, the CDFs of $M^{\bm{X}}$ are asymptotically determined by the idiosyncratic random vector $\bm{Y}$ ($Y_{0}$ for common shock structure), which is independent of common shocks.
 Furthermore, despite the tight connection, the asymptotic analysis on $d$ for comonotonic structure is mathematically much more challenging than common shock structure because the dimension of the shock vector $\bm{Z}$ increases along $d$, indicating the number of comonotonic shock variables $Z_{i}$ also approach infinity.
 As such, the comonotonic structure differs significantly from the common shock structure and requires additional assumptions on the comonotonic shock vector $\bm{Z}$ to obtain similar asymptotic results.
-Otherwise, the asymptotic results may no longer hold.
-To illustrate this point, we provide a counterexample in Remark \ref{remark 4.3} where the assumptions on $\bm{Z}$ are not valid.
 Such finding reveals the intrinsic difference between the common shock and comonotonic shock structures, and the difference is more obvious as $d$ is high.
 Moreover, we also consider the asymptotic scenarios when certain key parameters dominate the dependence structures.
 For instance, it is intuitive to expect that when the rate of the common shock variable $Y_{0}$ dominates the other Poisson rates, the distribution of $M^{\bm{X}}$ and $m^{\bm{X}}$ should considerably depend on the distribution of $Y_{0}$.
 Our results validate this analytically and quantify the convergency rate between the CDF of $Y_{0}$ and those of $M^{\bm{X}}$ and $m^{\bm{X}}$, which is in line with intuitive expectations.
 Overall, our asymptotic analyses, to some extent, provide an alternative new way to study similar dependence structures for other multivariate distributions from an asymptotic standpoint.